Moon Jae-in: Roh Moo-hyun administration

 Yielding to Roh's insistence, Moon became Roh's campaign manager during his presidential bid.
 After Roh's victory, Moon became Roh's close aide holding various roles in a presidential administration.
 Moon held roles as Senior Presidential Secretary for Civil Affairs, Senior Presidential Secretary for Civil Society and Chief Presidential Secretary from 2003 to 2008.

 When the National Assembly voted to impeach Roh in 2004, Moon led the legal delegation for Roh at the Constitutional Court and won the case.
 Moon, as Roh's chief of staff, led the preparation committee of the 2nd Inter-Korean Summit but did not attend the summit.

 Political career before the presidency

 Entry to politics

 Despite his earlier indifference, he began to get involved in politics.
 He published a memoir called Moon Jae-in: The Destiny which became a bestseller.
-His popularity had been rising steady against the likely opponent in the presidential race, Park Geun-hye.
+His popularity had been rising steadily against his likely opponent in the presidential race, Park Geun-hye.
 In a February 2012 poll, Moon rivaled Park in popularity.

 Moon managed to capitalize on the conservatives' decline in popularity amid a series of corruption scandals.
 As one pundit said, "Moon had managed to portray himself as a moderate and rational leader who has the backing of the younger generation".